FixedTranslationProjectiveConstraint

 "implementation_details": "The constraint operations are defined in the `projectResponse`, `projectVelocity`, `projectPosition`, and `projectJacobianMatrix` methods.
 The visualization of fixed points can be controlled through the draw method, which handles rendering using the provided VisualParams.",

-"type": "Constraint"
+"type": "Constraint",

 "maths": "### Mathematical and Physical Description of the FixedTranslationProjectiveConstraint Component\n\n#### Overview\nThe **FixedTranslationProjectiveConstraint** is a constraint component designed for use within the Soft-tissue Open-source Framework Application (Sofa) to restrict translational degrees of freedom while allowing rotational movements.
 This behavior ensures that objects are fixed in their initial positions but can still rotate freely.\n\n#### Degrees of Freedom Restriction\n- **Translational DOFs:** The component enforces a zero displacement in the translational components along the x, y, and z axes for each constrained object or rigid body.\n- **Rotational DOFs:** Rotations about all axes are permitted, ensuring that objects can rotate freely around their initial positions. \n\n#### Mathematical Representation\nLet \\(\\mathbf{p}_0\\) be the initial position vector of an object in its reference configuration and \\(\\mathbf{p}\\) be its current position vector.
 The constraint enforces:\n$$\n\\Delta \\mathbf{p} = \\mathbf{p} - \\mathbf{p}_0 = 0\n$$\nwhere \\(\\Delta \\mathbf{p}\\) represents the displacement vector.\n\nFor rotational components, if we represent rotations using quaternions (common in rigid body mechanics), the quaternion \\(\\mathbf{q}\\) representing rotation can be defined as:\n$$\n\\mathbf{q} = [s, \\mathbf{v}] = [s, x, y, z]\n$$\nwhere \\(s\\) is the scalar part and \\([x, y, z]\\) are the vector components.
 The quaternion represents a rotation around an axis by an angle.\n\n#### Constraint Enforcement\nThe constraint is enforced in both velocity (velocity projection) and position updates (position correction).
 For instance:\n- **Velocity Projection:**\n$$\n\\mathbf{v} = \\mathbf{0}\n$$\nwhere \\(\\mathbf{v}\\) is the translational velocity vector, ensuring that no translational movement occurs.\n\n- **Position Correction (Projection):** The position correction step ensures that any deviation from the initial position is corrected:\n$$\n\\mathbf{p}_{corrected} = \\mathbf{p}_0 + R(\\mathbf{p} - \\mathbf{p}_0)\n$$\nwhere \\(R\\) represents a rotational transformation (e.g., using quaternions), ensuring that only the translational component is reset to zero.\n\n#### Implementation in Sofa\nIn the Sofa framework, this constraint operates through several methods:\n- **Initialization:** The `init` method sets up the topological links and configurations for the constrained objects.\n- **Topological Changes Handling:** Methods like `addIndex`, `removeIndex`, and `clearIndices` manage the indices of points that need to be fixed.\n\nThe constraint is enforced through methods such as:\n- `projectResponse`: Ensures zero displacement by setting translational components of velocity or position change to zero.\n- `draw`: Visualizes the constrained objects in their initial positions with optional rendering features for better visualization and debugging.\n\n#### Visualization\nObjects constrained by this component are visualized using their initial positions.
 The draw method can render these points as fixed locations, providing a clear indication of the constraint's application during simulation runs.\n\n### Conclusion\nThe **FixedTranslationProjectiveConstraint** effectively restricts objects to remain in their initial translational positions while allowing for rotational freedom.
-This makes it particularly useful for scenarios where rotational dynamics are important but translational movements need to be controlled or eliminated."
+This makes it particularly useful for scenarios where rotational dynamics are important but translational movements need to be controlled or eliminated.",

 "abstract": "The FixedTranslationProjectiveConstraint component fixes objects' translational degrees of freedom at their initial positions while allowing rotational movements.",